Country, region and language selection

-While submersible pumps are designed so that it is possible to pulled to the surface whenever they become clogged, it is clearly better to avoid unproductive work by selecting equipment that can deal with most solid or fibrous material in the wastewater stream without blocking or clogging.
-To reduce the risk of blockage, it is helpful to select equipment with a large free passage (“free passage” is defined as the maximum size of a solid spherical object that can travel through the pump with jamming).
+While submersible pumps are designed so that it is possible to pull them to the surface whenever they become clogged, it is clearly better to avoid unproductive work by selecting equipment that can deal with most solid or fibrous material in the wastewater stream without blocking or clogging.
+To reduce the risk of blockage, it is helpful to select equipment with a large free passage (“free passage” is defined as the maximum size of a solid spherical object that can travel through the pump without jamming).
 To reduce the incidence of clogging due to the presence of fibrous materials (cloth, string, plastic waste etc.), pump manufacturers have introduced a variety of “non-clogging” impellers.
 These include impellers with built-in cutters (to reduce long pieces of fibrous material in the waste stream), vortex impellers (which draw water through the pump by creating a low-pressure vortex in the intake) and screw-type impellers that feature contours that have been specially designed to avoid catching fibrous material.
 Each of these designs has relative strengths and weaknesses – what’s best for a particular application depends on a careful assessment of the content of the wastewater mix.

-The new generation of waste water pumps: in combination with non-clogging impellers and high-efficiency KSB motors, the Amarex KRT and Sewatec type series offer even better overall efficiency.
+The new generation of wastewater pumps: in combination with non-clogging impellers and high-efficiency KSB motors, the Amarex KRT and Sewatec type series offer even better overall efficiency.

 Maximize energy efficiency